 Already paying for a TV package?
 See if you can get box sets on demand

 If you already pay for a TV package, then rather than signing up for online streaming, you may be able to watch box sets on demand through your set-top box.
 Here's a summary of what each of the top providers offer:

-Sky's basic package now also includes access to its 500 box sets, including shows such as Chernobyl, Modern Family, Twin Peaks and all of Game of Thrones.
+Sky's basic package now also includes access to its 500 box sets, including shows such as Succession, Modern Family, Twin Peaks and all of Game of Thrones.
 If you're happy with just its box sets, you can ask Sky to remove Netflix from your package.